maahumkhn/SelfSup6DoFPose/README.md

 - test.py — Test file.
 NOTE: FILE IS INCOMPLETE AND NOT CURRENTLY RUNNING.
 CALCULATIONS IN THIS HAVE NOT YET BEEN FIXED, AND MAY BE INCORRECT.
 - train_pose.py — Training only the pose regression layers.
 NOTE: CALCULATIONS IN THIS HAVE NOT YET BEEN FIXED, AND MAY BE INCORRECT.
 - train_ss.py — Training the self-supervised model only.

+## Dataset
+The dataset this code used and was based on is LINEMOD, originally obtained from [The DenseFusion GitHub (linked)](https://github.com/j96w/DenseFusion/tree/master?tab=readme-ov-file#datasets) by downloading their [LINEMOD dataset](https://drive.google.com/drive/folders/19ivHpaKm9dOrr12fzC8IDFczWRPFxho7) from Google Drive.